 Future efforts to address marine debris will include focused field measurements to better understand distribution and abundance of different types of marine debris; removal and mitigation efforts such as beach cleanups; and targeted education and outreach programs to highlight the importance of source reduction, community involvement, and personal actions.
 None of these efforts is considered a comprehensive solution, but each represents an effective step to mitigate impacts.
-MBNMS has developed partnerships with local, state, and federal agencies, such as the NOAA Marine Debris Program, to leverage resources to contribute to addressing marine debris impacts.
+ONMS has developed partnerships with local, state, and federal agencies, such as the NOAA Marine Debris Program, to leverage resources to contribute to addressing marine debris impacts.

-We need a better understanding of types of marine debris impacting MBNMS resources and how those impacts can be reduced or eliminated.
+ONMS's goal is to improve its understanding of the types of marine debris that impact MBNMS resources and how those impacts can be reduced or eliminated.